-One of the main drivers of vulnerability in Atarib is the dire livelihood situation.
-Accordingly, the central goal of this project is to provide the beneficiaries with improved access to income-generating activities.
+Keeping those needs in mind, Maharat Academy aims to provide beneficiaries with improved access to income-generating opportunities, open paths to satisfy basic needs and reduce economic barriers.
 While the training component prepares the participants with technical skills training for ICT and freelancing work, the livelihood component offers them the necessary tools to facilitate their entry into the ICT job market.

 Across the whole of Syria, an estimated 69% of people now live in extreme poverty and support themselves on less than US$2 a day.
 Of these, it is estimated that 35% live in abject poverty, unable to afford the basic goods necessary to survive.
 Among young people, who make up over half the population, unemployment rates are estimated at 78% with the figure significantly higher among young women.
-Such figures are reflected across Western Aleppo.
-The violence in Syria over the last 7 years has severely affected the regular economic cycle of communities in Idlib and Aleppo .
+Such figures are reflected across the north of Syria, in Western Aleppo and Idlib regions.
+The violence in Syria over the last 7 years has severely affected the regular economic cycle of communities .
 In normal circumstances, there exists a circular economic flow between households and firms.
 Households provide firms with labour while firms provide wages in exchange.
 With these wages, households in turn buy goods and services from firms, thus providing firms with the income for wages and other factors of production (e.g. raw materials for goods and services).

 However, a consequence of the conflict, this circular flow is broken by violence, instability and destruction of communications and infrastructure.
 Firms have been destroyed or forced to close due to fleeing owners, and fewer firms means fewer jobs.
 Meanwhile, those firms that have remained open have fewer goods and services to offer due to the inaccessibility and unaffordability of raw materials.
 With fewer jobs, there is less income in local households to buy goods and services—a problem exacerbated by the now higher cost due to scarcity.
 With fewer goods and services being bought, firms cannot afford to hire labour and, overall, the flow becomes a negative cycle.

 The concept of sustainable livelihoods depends heavily on the state of education and, due to the on-going crisis in Syria, the education system faces many challenges in terms of resources and financing.
-In Atarib subdistrict, several communities report being unable to afford basic goods and food.
+In the north of the country, several communities report being unable to afford basic goods and food.
 Accordingly, a high risk of negative coping mechanisms has been recorded, with child labour, meal skipping, debt, and high-risk/illegal work being resorted to by many community members in order to survive.